burrrata/cryptoeconomics.study_rust_edition/src/ch1/state_transitions.md

         // add processed TX to history
         self.history.push(tx.clone());
     }

+    /// STATE TRANSITION FUNCTIONS ///

     // Verify pending user TX
-    // Notice how the bank (or any hacker) gets to bypass this check pub fn process_pending_tx(&mut self) {
+    // - notice how the bank (or any hacker) gets to bypass this check
+    //   using a bank tx rather than a user tx pub fn process_pending_tx(&mut self) {

         // check pending tx